edumserrano/webpack-module-federation-with-angular/README.md

 ## Other learning material

-[This page](/docs/other-learning-material.md) contains a collection of links that helped me learn webpack module federation and build the [code demos](#code-demos).
+[This page](/docs/other-learning-material.md) contains a collection of links that helped me learn Webpack Module Federation and build the [code demos](#code-demos).